You already get a great deal when shopping at Lidl, but with these tips you could save even more on your shopping.

 Sign up the newsletter

-Further add to your savings and sign up to the Lidl newsletter so you get a heads up on special promotional offers.
+You can add to your savings even further by signing up to the Lidl newsletter so you get a heads up on special promotional offers.
 But bear in mind, if you see something that catches your eye, get there quick – stock sells out fast.

 Similarly, you can see versions of the latest Lidl leaflets and brochures online, which will you give you further warning of any cracking deals that are coming up.